amiaria/jeannemaried/README.md

 👋 Hi, I’m Jeanne.
-I’m interested in full stack development using HTML5, CSS, JavaScript, and Python.
+I’m interested in web development using HTML5, CSS, JavaScript, and Python.

 <!---
 jeannemaried/jeannemaried is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.